Discover Cáceres in spring: an unknown gem in Spain

 If you are planning to visit Cáceres, we bring you some places that are absolutely essential for you to include in your itinerary.
 These iconic sites capture the essence and history of the city, giving you an unforgettable experience:

 - Co-Cathedral of Santa Maria: Visit this majestic Gothic church, whose imposing façade and elegant arches will transport you back to the Middle Ages.
-Explore its interior, adorned with religious artwork and impressive sculptures.
+Explore its interior, adorned with religious works of art and impressive sculptures.

-- Palace of the Weathervanes: Immerse yourself in the history of Cáceres in this Renaissance palace, which houses the Cáceres Museum.
-Discover archaeological artifacts, paintings and exhibits that illustrate the cultural evolution of the region over the centuries.
+- Palace of the Weathervanes: Immerse yourself in the history of Cáceres at this Renaissance palace, which houses the Museo de Cáceres.
+Discover archaeological artefacts, paintings and exhibitions that illustrate the cultural evolution of the region over the centuries.

-- Monfragüe National Park: Escape the city and enter the unspoiled nature of Monfragüe National Park, a paradise for lovers of wildlife and outdoor adventure.
-Hike its trails, observe birds in their natural habitat and marvel at the impressive landscapes.
+- Monfragüe National Park: Escape the city and enter the unspoiled nature of Monfragüe National Park, a paradise for wildlife and outdoor adventure lovers.
+Hike along its trails, observe birds in their natural habitat and marvel at the stunning landscapes.

 - Merida Gate: Don't miss this ancient entrance arch to the city, dating back to the 1st century AD.
 Admiring this Roman relic will transport you back in time and remind you of Cáceres' rich history as a crossroads of civilizations.

-- Bujaco Tower: Climb this 12th-century Moorish defence tower for unparalleled panoramic views of the city and its surroundings.
-It is the perfect place to capture impressive photos and contemplate the beauty of Cáceres from above.
+- Bujaco Tower: Climb this 12th-century Moorish defence tower to enjoy unparalleled panoramic views of the city and its surroundings.
+It is the perfect place to capture stunning photos and contemplate the beauty of Cáceres from above.

 Venture to discover this jewel in the Iberian Peninsula